MozillaFoundation/foundation.mozilla.org/README.md

 ### Accessibility tests (a11y tests)

 Accessibility tests are not part of the standard tests covered by `inv test`.
-You can run them using
+You can run them locally by running `npm install` and `npm run cypress:install` once, after which the following command will run the a11y testing:

-- `inv docker-npm "run a11y"`
+- `npm run cypress:a11y`

 ## How to Setup your Dev Environment with Docker